MrBabalafe/DataSourceWinForm/README.md

-# DataSourceWinForm
 This was an assignment for a Rapid App Development course.
 The assignment requirements are included in a pdf in this repo.
-My final grade for this was 27.5/30.
-I lost marks because of weird styling that caused the nav bar to disappear on smaller devices.
+My final grade for this was 30/30

-Windows Forms application using master pages and bootstrap for styling
+Windows Forms application that connects to a local database in MSSMS using data sources

+The Connection string for the database is in Lab3/NorthwindDB.cs